zackdui/CT-generative-pred/README.md

-# Temporal CT Generation and Progression Modeling with Latent Flow Matching
+# Temporal CT Generation and Progression Modeling with Latent Flow Matching Diffusion

 ## Setup Environment
 To set up the environment, run: